dannguyen/journalism-syllabi/README.md

 <a href="http://sarahcnyt.github.io/stabile/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This is a class in computer-assisted reporting, a branch of the data journalism movement.
+        This is a class in computer-assisted reporting, a branch of the data journalism movement.
 In previous incarnations of the class, Maurice Tamman of Reuters dubbed it the “empirical spine” of journalism in the tradition of Philip Meyer’s Precision Journalism.
-Whatever the name, the idea is the same: o...</em></p>
+Whatever the name, the idea is the same: o
+        </small></p>

         <p>Instructors: Sarah Cohen</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>